matfish2/vue-tables/readme.md

 1. Dates are always correctly sorted regardless of their presentation.
 2. You are not hardcoding the format into each date property.

-The `dateFormat` option is passed to the popular [dateformat](https://www.npmjs.com/package/dateformat) package for parsing the date.
+The `dateFormat` option is passed to the popular [dateformat](https://www.npmjs.com/package/dateformat) package for parsing the date, so use its conventions.

 -----------------
 CSS Note: to center the pagination apply `text-align:center` to the wrapping element